-without strings attached but in the hope that some-one will ask, "Why?"
+cold water in Jesus' name,' without strings attached but in the hope that some-one will ask, "Why?"
 That gives him the opening to share about Jesus, he said.

-'When they do accept Christ, it's very rewarding because you have been successful in your mission," Irvine told the Baptist Mescold water in Jesus' name,'
+When they do accept Christ, it's very rewarding because you have been successful in your mission," Irvine told the Baptist Message.

-sage.
 "Sometimes it gets frustrating, but you have to remember it's not about you but your Lord and Savior.
 Even though it gets stressful, and maybe even overwhelming, it's rewarding because you desire to help people."